 Applications must meet all compliance criteria listed below or they will be considered noncompliant.
-DOE will not review or consider noncompliant submissions, including applications: submitted through means other than IE-Exchange; submitted after the applicable deadline; or submitted incomplete.
-DOE will not extend the submission deadline for Applicants that fail to submit required information due to server/connection congestion.
+DOE will not review or consider noncompliant submissions, including applications: submitted through means other than IE-Exchange; submitted after the applicable deadline; submitted incomplete; or those that do not comply with the content, format, and submission requirements in Section IV.A and Section IV.C. of the FOA.